lionzan/Exponential-Ocean/exampleSite/content/you/_index.md

 ---
 So much [about myself](/about), let's talk about you!

 You are a successful person [**who thinks big and wants to leave a mark on life**](/you).
-You are a CEO, an Entrepreneur, a Philanthropist, or any other person who think bigger that themselves and feel they want to leave a mark on life.
+You are a CEO, an Entrepreneur, a Philanthropist, or any other person who think bigger that themself and feel they want to leave a mark on life.
 You are my preferred client.

 **You are like a powerful wave in the Ocean**.
-You have the drive to do something for a great cause and now you are going through an abrupt change in life that opens up an entirely new chapter full of possibilities.
+You have the drive to do something for a great cause like Ocean Sustainability and other global challenges.

 But you feel you're not doing enough.
 There’s only so much that a wave can grow.
 Too many choices, too many possible actions, too many alternatives. **What about becoming powerful like the Ocean?**